 Invisalign can easily cost about $4500 - $9500, as compared to conventional braces which are cheaper at about $3500 - $6500.
 However, lingual braces cost way more because of their customisation and complexity, at about $5000 - $13000.

-Here’s a summary for the two types of braces in case you still can’t decide which would be better for your kid.
+Here’s a summarised comparison between Invisalign vs Braces, just in case you still can’t decide which one would be better for your kid.

 |Invisalign||Conventional braces (metal)|

 |Appearance||Clear and virtually invisible.||Highly visible metal brackets on the front of the teeth with archwire (poor appearance).|

 |Ease of maintenance||Easily removable for cleaning and brushing.||More difficult to maintain as food will be stuck and it is harder to brush and floss.|